build-on-aws/content/posts/three-tips-for-reinvent/index.md

  Prioritize sessions that align with your objectives - learn new services, dive deeper into current stack, or find new solutions for your current challenges.
 Whatever the objective, figure out what sessions, workshops, bootcamps, etc would be important for you.

  Popular sessions fill up quickly, so reserve your spot to ensure you don't miss out.
 The session catalog is now available.
-You can access the catalog [here](https://reinvent.awsevents.com/session-catalog/).
+You can access [the session catalog](https://reinvent.awsevents.com/session-catalog/) and filter.

  If you need more help in finding appropriate sessions then do check out [Attendee guides](https://reinvent.awsevents.com/learn/attendee-guides/?trk=9798ed69-1e88-43ce-9331-412979cf6c70) by AWS Heroes, AWS Partners, and AWS industry teams.
 I definitely urge you to read [Tips for your first AWS re:Invent](https://reinvent.awsevents.com/learn/attendee-guides/reliability-engineering/?trk=9798ed69-1e88-43ce-9331-412979cf6c70) by [Sathyajith Bhat](https://aws.amazon.com/developer/community/heroes/sathyajith-bhat/?did=dh_card&trk=dh_card), AWS Container Hero.